Bleu-Yves-Sopoude/crypto-stats/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps downbelow!
+To get a local copy up and running, follow the steps below!

 ### Prerequisites